An important way to prevent spam and phishing is being able to prove that an email was sent by the address claiming to have sent.

 Fastmail users do not need to set a DMARC policy for their domain to work, but users who would like to set a DMARC policy on their domain are welcome to do so.

-Mailing lists still alter message fields which break DKIM and they forward mail, which breaks SPF.
+Unfortunately, many email clients and mailing lists don't preserve message integrity, which breaks DKIM and SPF.
 Mailing list software is being brought up to date to deal with this, by adjusting the "From" header and re-signing the message with updated DKIM information.

 ARC